Soyvolon/ChristysThirstyBeerRides/docs/README.md

 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### ROUTE and STOPS:
-Starting at Bayboro Brewing we will meander our way past murals to St. Pete Brewing, Pinellas Ale Works, Right Around the Corner and back to Bayboro Brewing.
+Starting at Avid Brew Co. we will meander our way through St. Pete to Hops and Props, Overflow Brewing, the new Edge Collective Market Place and back to Avid Brew Co.

 ### DISTANCE and SPEED:
 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

+### CHECK IN
+Arrive as early as 4:30 pm to check-in and enjoy a beer before we roll out.
+Check-in before partaking for drink specials!!

+### ROLL OUT TIME
+5:30 PM

 !> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!! <br />
 **Need a bike? $25 advanced RSVP only**